 Sandwiched in between the lid and bottom tray is a red plastic tray where you can store brushes and other hobby tools.
 The entire ensemble fits together nicely.

-Excellent Build Quality with Some Limitations
+Excellent Build Quality with Limitations

 The watertight tray for the foam and the palette (where your paint goes) is superior to other wet palettes I’ve used in that it’s sturdy and doesn’t bend or flex under pressure–unlike other flimsy plastic trays I’ve used.